Coupled environmental and demographic fluctuations shape the evolution of cooperative antimicrobial resistance

-For the sake of simplicity, we have focused on binary random switching, while many laboratory experiments are often carried out with periodically switching environments, see, e.g.,~\cite{acar2008}; and natural environmental conditions often vary continuously, in time and over a range of values, see, e.g.,~\cite{nguyen2021}.
-In this context, Taitelbaum et al. studied the theoretical differences between random and periodic binary switching, and the impact of environmental fluctuations stemming from continuous environmental noise, for a prototypical two-strain model~\cite{taitelbaum2020population,taitelbaum2023evolutionary}.
-These studies suggest that the essence of our findings are expected to hold for general fluctuating environments with a time-varying carrying capacity, but the extent to which other and more complex forms of EV than binary random switching may alter our results for microbial communities exhibiting cooperative AMR remains a problem to be studied.
+For the sake of simplicity, we have focused on modelling EV through binary switches of the carrying capacity.
+These switches capture sudden changes in the available resources (as in feast and famine cycles~\cite{Srinivasan98, bernhardt2018metabolic, Merritt18, Himeoka19}) that can also occur in presence of antimicrobial drugs, e.g., in polluted environments or during drug treatment.
+In the context of evolutionary processes, environments that fluctuate via random switches are commonly modelled in terms of dichotomous Markov noise (DMN), also known as telegraph noise~\cite{thattai2004stochastic, Bena2006, HL06, hufton2016intrinsic, hidalgo2017species, wienand2017evolution, marrec2020resist, west2020, taitelbaum2020population, Shibasaki2021, taitelbaum2023evolutionary}.
+Moreover, binary switching is the standard way to implement EV in laboratory-controlled experiments, where the concentration of nutrients can be regulated in a chemostat set-up~\cite{acar2008,Lambert2014,abdul2021fluctuating, nguyen2021}.
+Although laboratory experiments are often carried out with periodically switching environments (e.g.,~\cite{acar2008,Lambert2014}), and natural environmental conditions often vary continuously in time and magnitude (e.g.,~\cite{nguyen2021}), the relationship between DMN and other commonly used forms of EV has already been extensively studied~\cite{Bena2006, HL06, taitelbaum2023evolutionary}.
+Therefore, our choice of modelling EV with DMN is natural, convenient and non-limiting: it allows us to make mathematical progress while keeping the theoretical modelling close to laboratory experimental conditions.
+The literature suggests that the essence of our findings are expected to hold for general fluctuating environments with a time-varying carrying capacity, but the extent to which other and more complex forms of EV than binary random switching may alter our results for microbial communities exhibiting cooperative AMR remains a problem to be studied.